AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 ### Absolute date range

-In this format, the start and end date is specified in ISO 8601 format, separated by `/`.
+In this format, the start and end date are specified in ISO 8601 format, separated by `/`.
 This format is supported for all date ranges, including metric level filters outside of a `globalFilters` array of objects.

 **Format:**